Night of Flames by Douglas W. Jacobson

 This book opens on the first night of the German invasion of Poland on most closely follows the lives of Anna, a university professor, and Jan, her husband and a major in the Polish cavalry through World War II.
 Jacobson introduces the reader to a vast cast of characters including Anna's father, her friend, Irene, and Irene's son, Justyn.

 From the opening pages, Anna is running for her life after the building she is sleeping in is bombed in the opening throes of the invasion.
-Then when her father is sent to a death camp, Anna fears that his possible ties to the resistance will put her in danger so she, Irene and Justyn make their way out of Poland and into Belgian.
+Then when her father is sent to a death camp, Anna fears that his possible ties to the resistance will put her in danger so she, Irene and Justyn make their way out of Poland and into Belgium.
 There Anna becomes involved in the resistance movement.

 Jan spends the first days of the invasion, on the other hand, waiting for something to happen, as the Polish army sits waiting for instructions.
 Soon enough, he is seeing more than enough action.
 Eventually he ends up with the British forces, making forays back into Poland.
 Through all of the war, Jan and Anna have no idea what has happened to each other.